scuzzydude/asimov/asimov.md

 [^22]: Or multiple agents.

 [^23]: SOA and PAS ownership records should be private between the scootee, the artist and **The Foundation** during pre-agency and agency.
 However, there shall be a method to provide verifiable record of the responsibility tree when required, such as a college application or to potential employers.
 SOA record can optionally be made public, but that's a one-time decision -- once it's out there, it's out there.
-Once an SOA is coverted to post-agency (the artists death or perhaps irrevocable retirement, such as medical incapacitation) The Foundation makes the entire scoot-chain publicly accessible by publishing the keys on the scoot-chain.
+Once an SOA is converted to post-agency (the artists death or perhaps irrevocable retirement, such as medical incapacitation) The Foundation makes the entire scoot-chain publicly accessible by publishing the keys on the scoot-chain.

-[^24]: He died in 1980 so his rights still belong to his heirs and I think the masters belong to either the living members of Led Zeppelin or their record company.
+[^24]: John Bonham died in 1980 so his rights still belong to his heirs and I think the masters belong to either the living members of Led Zeppelin or their record company.

 [^25]: Best I can tell, [Al Packer](https://en.wikipedia.org/wiki/Alferd_Packer) was an infamous wilderness guide and cannibal who ate a party he was escorting from Utah to Breckenridge in the winter of 1974.
 If this chapter of the Clampers was named after a school teacher or something, I hope somebody will correct me.
 I actually hope it is that Al Packer, I think it fits better.

 [^26]: <https://en.wikipedia.org/wiki/E_Clampus_Vitus>

-[^27]: If he wants to throw some attorneys at the artwork scoot, that would be cool as well.
+[^27]: If he wants to throw some attorneys at the scoot of artwork that would be cool as well.

 [^28]: Colorado Springs residents on the North side of Memorial Park, I'll take my kickback in cash or bitcoin.